porchdotcom/smart-form/README.md

 You can include the node module into your application and start using it:

     var SmartFormUtils = require('smart-form').utils;
-    SmartFormUtils.getNextQuestionName()
+    SmartFormUtils.getNextQuestionName();
-    SmartFormUtils.getQuestionText()
+    SmartFormUtils.getQuestionText();
-    SmartFormUtils.countMaxStepsToEnd()
+    SmartFormUtils.countMaxStepsToEnd();

 ## Installation

 Install npm from https://www.npmjs.com/

-Install the dependencies:
+Install the dependencies of this project:

     npm install

 ## Make Changes and Build

-Build the JavaScript file used by browser:
+Build the JavaScript file used by the browser:

     npm run build-js

-Automatically build the JavaScript file used by browser whenever there is any change to the source file:
+Automatically build the JavaScript file used by the browser whenever there is a change to the source file:

     npm run watch-js

-The target file being built for the use in browser: target/utils/smart-form-utils.js
+The target file being built to be used by the browser: target/utils/smart-form-utils.js

 ## Testing